Skip to content

 Shout out to Mayport Coastal Sciences Middle School!
 Students are applying educational concepts to learn how to grow food in their own community garden, as well as give back to those in need.
 Students across all grade levels are receiving hands-on lessons on how to grow crops through the school’s Agricultural Science class and with help from volunteers with BEAM (Beaches Emergency Assistance Ministry).
 Principal Aaron Lakatos shares that through a $100,000 USDA Farm-to-School Grant, the school will provide crops to the local food pantry.
 In fact, students recently harvested and provided broccoli to BEAM.
 This is especially valuable in the Mayport community, which is considered a “food desert” due to the limited number of grocery stores in the area.
 Awesome work!

-10 months ago, Duval County Public Schools
+over 1 year ago, Duval County Public Schools

 Mayport Middle School students working in their community garden.